kibs-tech/kibs-tech.github.io/theitlady.md

 which is: Keep It Bl**dy Simple (kibs!).

-I can do most things computing.

- and provide both
+I can do most things computing and can also provide both IT support and mentoring.
-IT support and uas love to help eople  I understand the needs if.
-If you would like some help please send me an email to helen@kibs-tech.xyz

-Below are three popular packages I offer for sole traders and small startups.
+Below are popular packages I offer for sole traders and small startups.
 Take a look.
 I'd love to help get your business up and running with online promotion.